johnpolacek/team-health-checker/README.md

 }
 ~~~~

-Let’s create a new component for the beginning of the health check to make it more friendly to anyone that lands on the link shared with them.
+Let’s create a new `HealthCheckBegin` component for the beginning of the health check to make it more friendly to anyone that lands on the link shared with them.

 *components/HealthCheckBegin.js*